-Regrettably, not all consumers and even mobile app developers themselves see the importance of mobile apps security.
-Hackers and cyberattackers are taking advantage of either the naivete, or lack of know-how, or simply absence of initiative to stay protected.
+Regrettably, not all consumers, and even mobile app developers themselves see the importance of mobile app security.
+Hackers and cyberattackers are taking advantage of either naivete, lack of know-how, or simply the absence of initiative to stay protected.

-Regrettably, not all consumers and even mobile app developers themselves see the importance of security for mobile apps.
-Hackers and cyberattackers are taking advantage of either the naivete, or lack of know-how, or simply lack of initiative to stay protected.
+Regrettably, not all consumers, and even mobile app developers themselves see the importance of security for mobile apps.
+Hackers and cyberattackers are taking advantage of either naivete, lack of know-how, or simply lack of initiative to stay protected.

 Often, it is a little too late when developers and consumers get concerned about cyber protection.

 Mobile App Security Defined

 Mobile app security is the protection level mobile applications have against malware and cybercrime.
 The different technology and development processes used in mobile app protection are targeted at mitigating all sorts of cyber threats that mobile devices pose due to the applications installed in them.

 The danger rises from inaccessible systems like Android, which is twice as susceptible to malware assaults and breaches in data compared to iOS, which is exclusive to Apple users.